+To visit Monteverde, the best option is to stay in Santa Elena, the area where most hotels are.
 There are many services you can find in Santa Elena: banks, supermarkets, public buses, restaurants, Internet, drugstores, and many more.
-In just a perimeter of 10km around downtown Santa Elena there are a wide range of hotels, and attractions that will make your visit comfortable and enjoyable.
+In a perimeter of just 10 km around downtown Santa Elena, there are a wide range of hotels and attractions that will make your visit comfortable and enjoyable.

 Attractions & Places to See

 The Monteverde Cloud Forest Biological Reserve is one of the most developed and well-maintained natural attractions in Costa Rica.
 The trails are clearly marked, regularly traveled, and generally gentle in terms of ascents and descents.

 Butterflies are abundant here, and the Butterfly Garden located near the Pensión Monteverde displays many of Costa Rica’s most beautiful species.
 Besides the hundreds of preserved and mounted butterflies, there is a garden and a greenhouse where you can watch live butterflies.